(I wrote this article back in March or April but I have edited it a bit to add some more reflections to it)

 Even if you were willing to pay 100€ for a cup of espresso you couldn’t find any open bar and if you were willing to pay 1000€ for a pizza there was no way to find an open pizzeria.

-For the first time in decades I have been forced to bring my coffee thermos from home and give up my habit of going to a bar up to 3 or 4 times a day to order an espresso, because there is nowhere to go.
+For the first time in decades I have been forced to bring my coffee thermos from home and give up my habit of going to a bar up to 3 or 4 times a day to order an espresso, because there was nowhere to go.

 Going to a bar 3 or 4 times a day means (here in Italy) spending 3-4€ a day, which multiplied by 7 days per week, 30 days per month and 365 days per year means a lot of money, money that I have been unconsciously spending on non-essentials.

 Had I conquered this habit 25 years ago, or, better yet, had I never adopted this habit, I would, by now, have a lot more money in the bank.

 This Coronavirus thing is making it plainly obvious that consistently spending money on non-essentials is absolutely foolish and it also making it obvious that we don’t really need to go to a bar or a restaurant to be happy.

 Between March and May, my wife and I had an amazing time together despite the fact that were unable to go anywhere for a date.

 And our “Roman holiday” that has consisted of merely going to the closest lakes has given me the opportunity, for the first time in my life, to return to work refreshed and with the feeling that I have truly had some “rest” (sometimes travelling, and everything that goes with it, can turn out to be more tiring than a full-time job).